 Roth IRA Conversion.
-“If you’re thinking about converting from a traditional IRA to a Roth IRA, 2023 might be a good year to do so,” says Drossman.
+If you’re thinking about converting assets in a traditional IRA to a Roth IRA, 2023 might be a good year to do so, notes the NWS team.
 But you’ll have to pay tax on any previously untaxed IRA contributions and gains when you convert.
-“Converting to a Roth IRA at a time when your investments may be temporarily lower due to volatility could help reduce your tax obligation when you convert,” Drossman notes.
-For a unique set of taxpayers, 2023 could be an especially good year to convert to a Roth IRA, he adds.
-In the final days of 2022, the SECURE Act 2.0 became law.
-This Act increased the age for mandatory retirement plan distributions to age 73 effective January 1, 2023.
+Still, converting to a Roth IRA at a time when your investments may be temporarily lower due to volatility could help reduce your tax obligation when you convert, and for a unique set of taxpayers 2023 could be an especially good year to convert to a Roth IRA.
+The SECURE Act 2.0 increased the age for mandatory retirement plan distributions to age 73 effective January 1, 2023.
 Without the need to take a mandatory distribution, certain taxpayers may be in a lower tax bracket, providing an ideal time to convert to a Roth IRA.

 Lifetime gifts.
 The current $10 million lifetime gift tax exemption is indexed annually for inflation.
-For 2022, the exemption stands at $12.06 million and will rise to $12.92 million in 2023.
-But in 2026 the exemption is scheduled to drop to about $6.5 million, Drossman notes.
-“If you own assets that have declined in value, now may be a good time to include those in your gifting plans,” he says.
-Temporarily reduced values could enable you to give that much more without triggering gift taxes, he says.
+For 2023, the exemption stands at $12.92 million and will rise to $13.61 million in 2024.
+But in 2026 the exemption is scheduled to drop to about $7 million.
+If you own assets that have declined in value, now may be a good time to include those in your gifting plans.
+Temporarily reduced values could enable you to give that much more without triggering gift taxes, the NWS team points out.

 Trusts.
-“Depending on your financial goals, a variety of trust strategies may also be worth considering at a time when equity values are lower and interest rates have risen,” Drossman says.
-If you have existing trusts intended to last a long time that are not yet exempt from generation-skipping tax (GST), the current lower valuation environment may be a good time to consider allocating your GST exemption to those trusts.
+Depending on your financial goals, a variety of trust strategies may also be worth considering at a time when equity values are lower and interest rates have risen.
+If you have existing trusts intended to last a long time that are not yet exempt from generation-skipping tax (GST), the current environment may be a good time to consider allocating your GST exemption to those trusts.

 Read the full report for a more detailed explanation of these and other strategies.
-And keep in mind that taxes quickly become complex, Drossman advises, so be sure to speak with a tax advisor before making any decisions.
+And keep in mind that taxes quickly become complex, so be sure to speak with a tax advisor before making any decisions.